DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/recording-tests/test-actions/browser-actions.md

 Parameter | Type  | Description
 --------- | ----- | -------------
-*Path*&nbsp;(optional) | String | The relative path and name of the screenshot file to be created.
-Resolved from the screenshot directory specified using the *Screenshot path* option of the run configuration (see [Run Configuration Dialog](../../../user-interface/run-configurations-dialog.md)).
+*Path*&nbsp;(optional) | String | The screenshot files' relative path and name.
+Resolved from the screenshot directory specified using the run configuration's *Screenshot path* option (see [Run Configuration Dialog](../../../user-interface/run-configurations-dialog.md)).